 This is important because captioning video content not only ensures its compliance with accessibility rules for the deaf and hard of hearing, but also boosts a video advertisement’s effectiveness.

 Captioning video content helps improve that content’s Search Engine Optimization (SEO) score, with stats showing that a webpage with video stands about a 50 times greater chance of being near the top of a Google search result.
 However, SEO programs often can’t “read” video content unless it also contains some sort of text that can be indexed.
 By adding captions, you are essentially embedding transcripts of your content in the video file’s metadata, pulling all the video’s searchable keywords to the forefront and, in the process, boosting your search rankings.

 Also, adding captions to videos — as many schools, universities, and businesses have discovered — has been shown to make the content more engaging and improve the retention and overall learning experience for all viewers and not just those requiring accessible content.

-Facebook Live is one of 2017’s biggest social media trends, and it shows no signs of slowing down in the new year.
+Facebook Live was one of 2017’s biggest social media trends, and it shows no signs of slowing down.
 Businesses that take advantage of this new platform are able to reach existing fans much faster, speak to potential new audiences in realtime, and get a healthy dose of brand awareness with the increasing popularity of live video.